mkostandin/mkostandin/README.md

 I began working with optics at UMASS Lowell where I studied lithography and photonics as an intern.
 Soon after, I was testing products on a workbench with an oscilloscope for one of the leading innovators in LED lighting.
 By the time I finished my first two degrees, I had already been working as an engineer with industrial lasers for nearly a year and I was hooked.

 I have great fun contributing or working on my passion projects here on Github.
-Thank you for visiting my profile and I hope we get the opportunity to work with each other real soon.
+Thank you for visiting my profile and I hope we get the opportunity to collaborate.
 Happy Coding!

 ## Field-Programmable Gate Arrays(FPGAs)